MatteoCasarin17/TikZGraphGenerator/README.md

 cd TikZGraphGenerator
 ````

-*(Replace `MatteoCasarin17` with your actual GitHub username if different, and ensure the repository name matches.)*

 **2. Create a Virtual Environment**
 It's good practice to use a virtual environment to isolate project dependencies.